timlrx/tailwind-nextjs-starter-blog/README.md

 **Netlify / Github Pages / Firebase etc.**
 As the template uses `next/image` for image optimization, additional configurations has to be made to deploy on other popular static hosting websites like [Netlify](https://www.netlify.com/) or [Github Pages](https://pages.github.com/).
 An alternative image optimization provider such as Imgix, Cloudinary or Akamai has to be used.
 Alternatively, replace the `next/image` component with a standard `<img>` tag.
 See [`next/image` documentation](https://nextjs.org/docs/basic-features/image-optimization) for more details.

+The API routes used in the newsletter component cannot be used in a static site export.
+You will need to use a form API endpoint provider and substitute the route in the newsletter component accordingly.
+Other hosting platforms such as Netlify also offer alternative solutions - please refer to their docs for more information.

 ## Support

 Using the template?
 Support this effort by giving a star on Github, sharing your own blog and giving a shoutout on Twitter or be a project [sponsor](https://github.com/sponsors/timlrx).